ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 Users can download the appropriate JDBC driver file from the following site:

 1. Microsoft does not support the JDBC driver for SQL Server 2005 according to the Microsoft Support Lifecycle(MSL) policy, and it also does not provide download link.
 Therefore, users should use the JDBC driver included in the database product they are using.
 2. Microsoft JDBC Driver for SQL Server 2008, for 2008 R2, for 2012 can be downloaded from the link below.
 Since Migration Center has been tested with JDBC driver version 6.0 and JRE 7 environment, it is recommended for users to use the same driver version and JRE version.
 Also in Linux OS, the value of JAVA_HOME environment variable must be set to the path where the JRE 7 or later is installed.
 If you want to use a version other than JDBC Driver 6.0, you need to check the driver version, compatible SQL Server version, and supported JRE version in the Microsoft JDBC Driver for SQL Server Support Matrix.
    Download Microsoft JDBC Driver for SQL Server:
    <https://docs.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-2017>
    Microsoft JDBC Driver for SQL Server Support Matrix:
    <https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server-support-matrix?view=sql-server-2017>
 3. Oracle MySQL Connector/J
    <http://dev.mysql.com/downloads/connector/j/>
 4. Informix JDBC Driver
    <http://www14.software.ibm.com/webapp/download/search.jsp?go=y&rs=ifxjdbc>
 5. Oracle TimesTen
    <http://www.oracle.com/technetwork/database/database-technologies/timesten/downloads/index.html>
 6. CUBRID
    <http://www.cubrid.org/?mid=downloads&item=jdbc_driver>
 7. Tibero
    <https://technet.tmaxsoft.com/>

 ### Installation and Uninstallation

-Migration Center can be downloaded from Altibase’s Customer Center at http://altibase.com/support-center/en/.
+Migration Center can be downloaded from [Altibase’s Customer Center](http://altibase.com/support-center/en/).

 Migration Center is provided in zip or tar.gz file format.
 This file contains the executable file and some JDBC drivers.